Brejesh-5784/MediaControlX/README.md

-# Hand Gesture Control using MediaPipe and PyAutoGUI
+Hand Gesture Control using MediaPipe & PyAutoGUI

-This project demonstrates hand gesture control of keyboard inputs using MediaPipe and PyAutoGUI libraries.
-It allows you to control certain keyboard commands by detecting hand gestures from a webcam feed.
+This project enables real-time hand gesture control of keyboard inputs using MediaPipe and PyAutoGUI.
+It detects hand landmarks from a webcam feed and maps specific gestures to keyboard actions.

+🚀 Features
+* Real-time hand tracking using MediaPipe
+* Control keyboard inputs using hand gestures
+* Simple and lightweight implementation
+* Works on Windows, macOS, and Linux

-## Installation
+📦 Installation

-1. Install the required dependencies:
+1. Clone the repository: git clone https://github.com/your-username/hand-gesture-control.git
-   - OpenCV: `pip install opencv-python`
-   - Mediapipe: `pip install mediapipe`
-   - PyAutoGUI: `pip install pyautogui` or
+2. cd hand-gesture-control
+3.
-   - pip install -r requirements.txt
+4. Install dependencies: pip install -r requirements.txt

-2. Clone or download this repository.
+5. Or install manually: pip install opencv-python mediapipe pyautogui
+6.

-## Usage
+🧩 Usage
 1. Connect a webcam to your computer.

-2. Run the code:
+2. Run the script: python hand_gesture_control.py
+3.

-3. A window will open showing the webcam feed.
-Position your hand in front of the camera.
+4. A webcam window will open.
+Show your hand in front of the camera and use the following gestures:

-4. Perform the following hand gestures to control the keyboard inputs:
-- 1 finger: Presses the "right" arrow key.
-- 2 fingers: Presses the "left" arrow key.
-- 3 fingers: Presses the "up" arrow key.
-- 4 fingers: Presses the "down" arrow key.
-- 5 fingers: Presses the "space" key.

-The program will detect the gestures in real-time and simulate the corresponding keyboard inputs.

-## Notes

-- The code assumes that only one hand is present in the camera frame.
-It will track the landmarks and gestures of the first detected hand.
-- The gesture recognition may not be 100% accurate and may require some adjustments or fine-tuning for different lighting conditions or hand shapes.
+Gesture	Fingers	Action
+👆	1 finger	Press Right Arrow
+✌️	2 fingers	Press Left Arrow
+🖖	3 fingers	Press Up Arrow
+✋	4 fingers	Press Down Arrow
+🖐️	5 fingers	Press Spacebar
-- Press the "Esc" key to exit the program.
+	4	Press Esc to exit the program.

+📝 Notes
+* Currently supports single-hand detection.
+* Gesture accuracy may vary depending on lighting and camera quality.
+* Adjust thresholds in the code if required for better performance.

-## Contributing
+🤝 Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.
+Contributions are welcome!
+If you find any issues or have suggestions:
+* Open an issue
+* Submit a pull request

-## License
+📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.